 - your symptoms are severe

-- if you suffer from recurrent tonsillitis.
+- you keep getting tonsillitis.

-Surgery to remove the tonsils
+Surgery to remove your tonsils

 The following links provide further information about tonsillitis.
 Be aware that websites from other countries may have information that differs from Aotearoa New Zealand recommendations.